pyth-network/pyth-js/pyth-evm-js/README.md

 Pyth stores prices off-chain to minimize gas fees, which allows us to offer a wider selection of products and faster update times.
 See [How Pyth Works in EVM](#how-pyth-works-in-evm) for more details about this approach.
 In order to use Pyth prices on chain, they must be fetched from an off-chain price service.
-The EvmPriceServiceConnection class can be used to interact with these services, providing a way to fetch these prices directly in your code.
-The following example wraps an existing RPC provider and shows how to consume
+The `EvmPriceServiceConnection` class can be used to interact with these services, providing a way to fetch these prices directly in your code.
+The following example wraps an existing RPC provider and shows how to obtain
-Pyth prices before submitting them to the network:
+Pyth prices and submit them to the network:

 ```typescript
 const connection = new EvmPriceServiceConnection({